dynamsoft-docs/capture-vision-docs/architecture/index.md

 However, let's consider the barcode reading process.
 One stage may find the exact location of a barcode and another will decode the barcode to get the text.
 In some cases, a barcode may be localized but fail the decoding stage and we want the user to notice the difference.
 To do this, we add a listening object compatible with the [Intermediate Result Receiver (IRR) interface](output.md#intermediate-result-receiver) and listen for localized barcodes and decoded barcodes, then highlight these barcodes with different colours or with some other flag.

 Intermediate results are generated throughout the execution of a task and CVR makes sure that these results are immediately dispatched to all registered listeners.
-The following diagram is a simple demostration of this.
+The following diagram is a simple demonstration of this.

 ![Intermediate-Result-Dispatch](assets/Intermediate-Result-Dispatch.png)